pinnace/burp-jwt-fuzzhelper-extension/README.md

 ### Example 1: Fuzzing for `None`

 Say you want to test if an application can be tricked into accepting `none` as a valid hashing algorithm.
 This vulnerability was originally discussed [here](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/).
 You may want to try various permutations of none (e.g. `NoNe`, `nOne`, `noNe`, etc).
-Note that this is not the same as selecting 'None' as the Signature Algorithm.
+Note that this is not the same as selecting 'None' as the Signature Algorithm, which will simply use `pyjwt`.

 1. Use `.alg` as your selector
 2. Strip signature from your token